Hip Injuries Experts in Houston & Spring, TX

 Femoroacetabular impingement occurs when extra bone is deposited into the hip joint.
-If you are suffering from femoroacetabular impingement, it is important that you seek treatment from an orthopaedic doctor right away.
+If you are suffering from femoroacetabular impingement, it is important that you seek treatment from an orthopedic doctor right away.
 If you don’t, it can result in additional damage.
 We will first try nonsurgical solutions, such as activity modification, non-steroidal anti-inflammatory drugs, and physical therapy.
-If an orthopaedic surgeon is necessary, Dr. Dunleavy is one of few orthopaedic surgeons in the area utilizing minimally invasive outpatient techniques.
+If an orthopedic surgeon is necessary, Dr. Dunleavy is one of few orthopedic surgeons in the area utilizing minimally invasive outpatient techniques.
 With Dr. Dunleavy’s expertise, you can expect to experience smaller incisions, reduced pain, minimal scarring, and expedited recovery.

 - Generalized joint discomfort

 - Sharp, shooting pain followed by a dull ache

 - Discomfort while sleeping on the affected side

 - Limited mobility

 Hip fractures occur either from a fall or from a direct blow to the side of the hip, which can happen when you slip and fall.
 There are also conditions, such as osteoporosis, cancer, or stress-related injuries, that can make your bones more fragile, leaving you more susceptible to hip injuries.
 We will carefully examine your hip injuries and provide you with a personalized orthopedic therapy program.

 Total hip replacement is a fairly common orthopedics procedure that involves removing the head of the thigh bone and replacing the ball-and-socket mechanism of the hip with artificial implants.
 This will relieve you of your hip pain and improve your mobility levels.